Waiving Change of Name Fees

 Why did the Minister of Health and Social Services approve a process to waive the fees for NWT changes of name and issuance of NWT birth certificates?

-This process is in response to the Truth and Reconciliation Commission’s recommendations to remove administrative fees so that survivors and their families can reclaim names affected by the residential school system.
+This process is in response to the Truth and Reconciliation Commission’s Call to Action #17 to remove administrative fees so that survivors and their families can reclaim names affected by the residential school system.

 The Minister also recognizes that other historical errors affected names recorded on NWT birth certificates over the years, so expanded the process to give all Indigenous residents the opportunity to correct the name on their birth certificate.